PersonaDooM/Aabas/Cryptography-Class/Assessments/Labworks/Labwork-3/README.md

 ### Step-by-step :

 #### Step 1 :
-I am a reciever and Kiel is a sender.
+I am a `reciever` and `Kiel` is a `sender`.
 He will create a plaintext and key then send to me the encrypted message.

 #### Plaintext :
 ```bash